Bleak House MCQs

 C. A Megalosaurus.

-The Megalosaurus reference satirizes the slow, archaic nature of Chancery.
-It emphasizes the Court’s prehistoric inefficiency.
+The Megalosaurus reference satirizes the slow, archaic nature of the Court of Chancery.

 3. The High Court of Chancery is referred to as “most pestilent of hoary sinners” holding what kind of condition?